PharmaLedger-IMI/helmchart-ethadapter/charts/smartcontract/README.md

 ## Requirements

 - [helm 3](https://helm.sh/docs/intro/install/)
-- URL of the Quorum node to communicate with in order to deploy the smart contract - See config parameter `config.quorumNodeUrl`
+- DNS name/IP address and port of the Quorum node to communicate with in order to deploy the smart contract - See config parameters `config.quorumNodeAddress` and `config.quorumNodePort` - **Note:** Defaults to first node provided by helm chart *standalone-quorum* on a sandbox environment.
+- ETH account address of preexisting and unlocked account.
+See `config.account` - **Note:** Default to account provided by helm chart *standalone-quorum* on a sandbox environment.

 ## Changelog